Herb Baumeister: Media coverage

 The A&E television series Investigative Reports aired an episode about Baumeister titled The Secret Life of a Serial Killer in 1997.
 History featured the case in their Perfect Crimes series.
 The case was also featured on The Investigators on TruTV in 2008, Behind Mansion Walls on Investigation Discovery (ID), Paranormal Witness on Syfy in 2012, and Ghost Adventures in May 2014.
 An independent documentary film titled The Haunting of Fox Hollow Farm also explores the crimes and the possibility of hauntings on the grounds of Baumeister's former estate.

 ID featured the case again on the series True Nightmares, in October 2015.
 The Crime Junkie podcast released an episode on Baumeister on March 4, 2018.
 The Monster Presents: Insomniac podcast released a two-part episode about the case on June 27, 2019.
 The All Things Comedy Mexican podcast Leyendas Legendarias released an episode where they talked about the case on October 14, 2020.

 Georgia Hardstark covered the case on the podcast, My Favorite Murder, in episode 67, "Live at the Egyptian Room", during a live performance in Indianapolis.
-The podcast The Last Podcast on the Left covered Baumeister across a three-part series from March to April 2024.
+The podcast The Last Podcast on the Left covered Baumeister across a two-part series from March to April 2024.
 In 2025, Hulu released a four-part documentary about the case called, The Fox Hollow Murders: Playground of A Serial Killer, which promoted the theory that Baumeister had an accomplice.
 In June 2025, the Oxygen television series Unknown Serial Killers of America aired an episode about him entitled Herb Baumeister.